WOODY'S "OTHER NATIONAL ANTHEM"

 dustbowl.jpg

-Woody’s “Dust Bowl Ballads” make fun of that “dusty ol’ dust” but the storms were living nightmares.
+Woody’s “Dust Bowl Ballads” made fun of that “dusty ol’ dust” but the storms were living nightmares.
 They blackened the sky, choked lungs with “dust pneumonia,” baked the Plains and piled dust to the eaves.
 In 1935, the migration began, “Okies” like himself getting out.
 One day he joined them, heading for California.

 woody_guthrie_concert_skid_row_photo_by_seema_weatherwax.jpg